CARD CARRYING

 The police found a wallet containing Patricia’s driver’s license in the underbrush next to the bike path, about fifty yards from the Prius.
 It held no money, but all the credit cards were there, except for the one found in Pennington’s possession.

 Sam briefed Hart that afternoon in Hart’s office on Main Street, since the big man didn’t have a car.
-His size prevented him from buying anything smaller than a full-sized vehicle and he couldn’t afford one.
+His size prevented him from buying anything smaller than an SUV and he couldn’t afford one.
 He hated driving anyway.

-Pennington had been interrogated again and shown Patricia McCabe’s photo but said the woman who tossed him the credit card was wearing sunglasses and a wide-brimmed hat, so he couldn’t be sure it was McCabe.
-Yes, she also had on a green jacket.
+Pennington had been interrogated again and shown Patricia McCabe’s photo but said the woman who tossed him the credit card was wearing sunglasses and a wide-brimmed hat.
+No, didn’t see any mosquito netting.
+She could be McCabe, but he couldn’t swear to it.
+No, she wasn’t wearing a jacket.
+Yes, Pennington nodded, a blue striped blouse.
 He denied any knowledge of the murder.
 He insisted that the woman had tossed the credit card and continued north, toward Goose Cove, and that he never laid eyes on her after that.

 “He’s been charged with homicide, first degree,” said Sam, “and the arraignment is scheduled for next week.
 So you’ve got your work cut out for you.”